 Although not required, computer science classes are recommended as an elective beginning sophomore year.
 Computer science classes at Jesuit offer students a chance to move beyond solely "using" a computer; instead, students are given hands-on experience with the knowledge and technologies driving our digital world.
 Additionally, students who study computer science learn to break complex problems down into manageable steps, a skill applicable to many domains.
-With these benefits in mind, Jesuit offers year-long computer science courses such as AP Computer Science, AC Data Structures, and Projects in Computer Science.
-In addition, semester long electives are available such as Exploring Computer Science, Business Computing, Art & Animation, Computer Science for Engineers, and C++ Programming.
+With these benefits in mind, Jesuit offers year-long computer science courses such as AP Computer Science, AP Computer Science Principles, and Projects in Computer Science.
+In addition, semester long electives are available such as Business Computing, Computer Science for Engineers, Webpage Design, and Mobile App Development.
 Students are encouraged to speak with their Academic & Personal Counselor, or their College Counselor, about their elective choices.

 Completion through Level 3 of a foreign language is strongly recommended for most students.